Nick7421/Adventure_Tracker/README.md

 ## Working on the following features

-* implementation of the REI API
+* implementation of the REI API for searching of hikes in specific areas.
 * weather api for hiking forecast.